kubernetes/kubernetes/cluster/aws/options.md

 This is a work-in-progress; not all options are documented yet!

+## KUBE_AWS_ZONE

+The AWS availability to deploy to.
+Defaults to us-west-2a.

 ## AWS_IMAGE

 The AMI to use.
 If not specified, the image will be selected based on the AWS region.